Information and Investigation

-Cryptic (mysterious, confusing, mystifying, perplexing, puzzling, obscure) and ambiguous (open to debate/argument, arguable, debatable; obscure, unclear, imprecise, vague, abstruse, doubtful, dubious, uncertain) telephone message which do not clearly specify a cognizable offence cannot be treated as FIR.
+Cryptic and ambiguous telephone message which does not clearly specify a cognizable offence cannot be treated as FIR.

-But where there is proper information about the commission of a cognizable offence and is reduced in writing by police officer then it can be treated as FIR.
+But where there is proper information about the commission of a cognizable offence and is reduced in writing by a police officer, then it can be treated as FIR.

 Delay in Filing FIR

-Harpal Singh & Anr v State of Himachal Pradesh
+Harpal Singh & Anr vs State of Himachal Pradesh

-In this case Hon’ble Supreme Court held that if in a rape case lodging of FIR was delayed for 10 days, the delay will be deemed to have been reasonably explained where the honour of the family was involved and members had to decide whether to take the matter to court of not.
+In this case, Hon’ble Supreme Court held that if in a rape case lodging of FIR was delayed for ten days, the delay will be deemed to have been reasonably explained where the honour of the family was involved, and members had to decide whether to take the matter to the court of not.

 Where the delay in filing FIR is due to its being lodged at a wrong police station, it was held to be a reasonable reason.

-In this case Supreme Court held that in sexual offences the delay in lodging FIR is reasonable because of the reputation of victim or her family members.
-They can take time to think to go to police station or not.
+In this case, the Supreme Court held that in sexual offences, the delay in lodging FIR is reasonable because of the reputation of the victim or her family members.
+They can take time to think of going to a police station or not.

-A confessional FIR by the accused to the police officer cannot be used against him in view of section 25 of the Indian Evidence Act and the information by the accused with the confessional FIR is relevant under section 27 of Indian Evidence Act.
+A confessional FIR by the accused to the police officer cannot be used against him in view of section 25 of the Indian Evidence Act, and the information by the accused with the confessional FIR is relevant under section 27 of the Indian Evidence Act.

 Second FIR Illegal

-It is a well settled principle of law that there can be no second FIR in the event of any further information being received by the investigating agency in respect of offence.
+It is a well-settled principle of law that there can be no second FIR in the event of any further information being received by the investigating agency in respect of the offence.

 Quashing of FIR

-Gangadhar Kalita v State of Assam 2015 SC
+Gangadhar Kalita vs State of Assam, 2015 SC

 You may also like to read: When the investigation cannot be completed in 24 hours?
 Section 167 CrPC Explained